-Let's say you have set up a channel to send a file to three different FTP destinations using Multiple destinations in the channel setup.
+For example, you have set up a channel to send a file to three different FTP destinations using Multiple destinations in the channel setup.
 All is fine as long as Connect can reach the remote hosts.
 However, if one of the destinations fails to respond so that Connect cannot deliver the file (let's say that Destination 2 fails), Connect will start over and attempt transferring the file to all destinations over again.
-Thus, a connection failure may result in several duplicate files in Destination 1 depending on how long it takes before Destination 2 becomes available again.
+Therefore, a connection failure can result in several duplicate files in Destination 1 depending on how long it takes before Destination 2 becomes available again.

 This behavior is a consequence of Connect's design and can be overcome by slightly altering the workflow, as described below.